Our Team

 Contact Dan

-Ben Crockett | Program Manager for Climate Smart Ag Program
+Ben Crockett | Climate Smart Agriculture Program Manager

 Ben has been immersed in agriculture from a young age, whether throwing hay bales for local farmers, picking peas with his mom, or helping his dad care for their apple orchard.
 He earned a B.S. in Sustainable Landscape Horticulture from the University of Vermont and has worked in agriculture ever since.
 Ben has managed and worked on farms across the Northeastern U.S., raising everything from vegetables, dairy cattle, cut flowers, and tree fruit.
 More recently, he served as the department chair for a community college’s sustainable agriculture program, mentored start-up farm businesses, and supported farmers with climate risk management.